-Line Position Description 1 A /POINT DEFN/ В Number of point source characteristics in addition to plant ID in point source definition (for ORL, this will always be 4) С Number of point source characteristic in addition to plant ID (if SCC is a part of the source definition); zero otherwise. • FF10 and ORL inventories: 4 2+ A 8- or 10- or 20- digit SCC (Character) (optional; set to zero if cross-reference entry is not SCC-specific) В Speciation profile code (Character) (required; must match codes in the GSPRO file) С Pollutant name or emission type (Character) (required; must match pollutants for profile code in GSPRO file; put zero if not pollutant-dependent) D Country/state/county code (6-digit Character in format YSSCCC) (optional): • leave blank if not country/state-dependent • set to YSS000 for country/state-dependent set to YSSCCC for county-dependent E Maximum Achievable Technology Code (6-character String) (optional; use 0 if not needed) F Standard Industrial Code (20-character String) (optional; use 0 if not needed) G Facility ID for FF10 Point Sources (Plant ID for ORL), (Character(15), (optional; leave blank if entry is not plant-specific) Н Characteristic 1 (for FF10, this is Unit ID; for ORL, this is Point ID), optional (Character(15)) I Characteristic 2 (for FF10, this is Release Point ID, (for ORL, this is stack ID); optional (Character(15)) J Characteristic 3 (for FF10, this is Process ID, (for ORL, this is segment ID); optional (Character(15)) K Characteristic 4 (for FF10 or ORL, this is 10-digit SCC, or 5-digit with zeroes, or 20-digit maximum SCC) (Character) (optional) L Characteristic 5 (blank for FF10 or ORL) (Character) (optional) M Chemical Speciation Profile Split factor (real) (optional)
+Line Position Description 1 A /POINT DEFN/ В Number of point source characteristics in addition to plant ID in point source definition (for ORL, this will always be 4) С Number of point source characteristic in addition to plant ID (if SCC is a part of the source definition); zero otherwise. • FF10 and ORL inventories: 4 2+ A 8- or 10- or 20- digit SCC (Character) (optional; set to zero if cross-reference entry is not SCC-specific) В Speciation profile code (10-digit character) (required; must match codes in the GSPRO file) С Pollutant name or emission type (16-digit character) (required; must match pollutants for profile code in GSPRO file; put zero if not pollutant-dependent) D Country/state/county code (6-digit character in format YSSCCC) (optional): • leave blank if not country/state-dependent • set to YSS000 for country/state-dependent • set to YSSCCC for county-dependent E Maximum Achievable Technology Code (6-digit character) (optional; use 0 if not needed) F Standard Industrial Code (20-digit character String) (optional; use 0 if not needed) G Facility ID for FF10 Point Sources (Plant ID for ORL), (15-digit character), (optional; leave blank if entry is not plant-specific) Н Characteristic 1 (for FF10, this is Unit ID; for ORL, this is Point ID), optional (15-digit character) I Characteristic 2 (for FF10, this is Release Point ID, (for ORL, this is stack ID); optional (15-digit character) J Characteristic 3 (for FF10, this is Process ID, (for ORL, this is segment ID); optional (15-digit character) K Characteristic 4 (for FF10 or ORL, this is 10-digit SCC, or 20-digit maximum SCC) (20-digit character) (optional) L Characteristic 5 (blank for FF10 or ORL) (15-digit character) (optional) M Chemical Speciation Profile Split factor (real) (optional)

-8.5.5.
+8.5.6.
 GSTAG: Speciation tagging cross-reference file

 The speciation tagging cross-reference file allows Spcmat to tag existing model species based on the match between the source characteristics listed in the GSTAG file and source characteristics for each source in the inventory.
 The Spcmat program will append the characters of the tag label specified in the GSTAG file.
 Note that this approach will not address raw inventory pollutants (VOC, NOX, PM2_5 and PM10) or any other model species from biogenic sources from the BEIS model.
-When the environment variable

-SRC_TAGGING is set to "Y", Spcmat will look for the GSTAG file.
+When the environment variable SRC_TAGGING is set to "Y", Spcmat will look for the GSTAG file.
 The default setting for the SRC_TAGGING variable is "N" to support back-ward comparability.
 If an invalid character appears in a tag label in the GSTAG file, such as "#" or "+" is used, SMOKE will return an error.

-The format of the GSTAG file is shown in Table 8.43, "Format for GSTAG" [396].
+The format of the GSTAG file is shown in Table 8.46, "Format for GSTAG" [399].

-Table 8.43.
+Table 8.46.
 Format for GSTAG